A Metropolized adaptive subspace algorithm for high-dimensional Bayesian variable selection: Abstract

 \section{Abstract}

 A simple and efficient adaptive Markov Chain Monte Carlo (MCMC) method, called the Metropolized Adaptive Subspace (MAdaSub) algorithm, is proposed for sampling from high-dimensional posterior model distributions in Bayesian variable selection.
 The MAdaSub algorithm is based on an independent Metropolis-Hastings sampler, where the individual proposal probabilities of the explanatory variables are updated after each iteration using a form of Bayesian adaptive learning, in a way that they finally converge to the respective covariates' posterior inclusion probabilities.
 We prove the ergodicity of the algorithm and present a parallel version of MAdaSub with an adaptation scheme for the proposal probabilities based on the combination of information from multiple chains.
 The effectiveness of the algorithm is demonstrated via various simulated and real data examples, including a high-dimensional problem with more than 20,000 covariates. \ with active set \(S_0=\{1,\dots,5\}\).
 The response \(\bs y=(y_1,\dots,y_n)^T\) is then simulated from the normal linear model via \(y_i\overset{\text{ind.}}{\sim} N(\bs X_{i,*} \bs \beta_0, 1)\), \(i=1,\dots,n\).
 We employ the g-prior with \(g=n\) and an independent Bernoulli model prior with inclusion probability \(\omega=0.5\), resulting in a uniform prior over the model space (see Remark~\ref{remark:conjugate}).
 In the MAdaSub algorithm we set \(r_j^{(0)}=\frac{1}{2}\) for \(j\in\mathcal{P}\), i.e.\ we use the prior inclusion probabilities as initial proposal probabilities.
-We consider the choice \(L_j=p\) (for \(j\in\mathcal{P}\)) for the variance parameters of MAdaSub, corresponding to equation~(\ref{eq:update_no}).
-Furthermore, we set \(\epsilon=\frac{1}{p}\) and run the MAdaSub algorithm for \(T=50{,}000\) iterations.
-To compare the results of MAdaSub with the true posterior model distribution, we have also conducted a full model enumeration using the Bayesian Adaptive Sampling (BAS) algorithm, which is implemented in the R-package \texttt{BAS} \citep{clyde2017}.
-By this, we have obtained the exact posterior inclusion probabilities \(\pi(j\in S\,|\,\mathcal{D})\) for each \(j\in\mathcal{P}\).
+We first consider the choice \(L_j=p\) (for \(j\in\mathcal{P}\)) for the variance parameters of MAdaSub, corresponding to equation~(\ref{eq:update_no}).
+Furthermore, we set \(\epsilon=\frac{1}{p}\) and run the MAdaSub algorithm for \(T=20{,}000\) iterations.
+To compare the results of MAdaSub with the true posterior model distribution, we have also conducted a full model enumeration using the Bayesian Adaptive Sampling~(BAS) algorithm, which is implemented in the R-package \texttt{BAS}~\citep{clyde2017}.

 To illustrate the efficient adaptation of MAdaSub, we present comparisons with independent Metropolis-Hastings algorithms where the individual proposal probabilities are \textit{not} adapted during the algorithm, i.e.\ we set \(r_j^{(t)}=r_j^{(0)}\) for all \(t\in\N\) and \(j\in\mathcal{P}\).
 In particular, we consider the choice \(r_j^{(t)}=r_j^{(0)}=0.5\), corresponding to the initial proposal distribution in MAdaSub, and the choice \(r_j^{(t)}=r_j^{(0)}=\pi(j\in S\,|\,\mathcal{D})\), corresponding to the targeted proposal distribution, which is, as stated above, the closest independent Bernoulli proposal to the target \(\pi(\cdot\,|\,\mathcal{D})\) in terms of Kullback-Leibler divergence (\citealp{clyde2011}).
 Note that the non-adaptive independence sampler with posterior inclusion probabilities as proposal probabilities (\(r_j^{(t)}=\pi(j\in S\,|\,\mathcal{D})\)) is only considered as a benchmark and cannot be used in practice, since the true posterior probabilities are initially unknown and are to be estimated by the MCMC algorithms.
 Furthermore, we also present comparisons with a standard local ``Markov chain Monte Carlo model composition'' (\(\text{MC}^3\)) algorithm \citep{madigan1995}, which in each iteration proposes to delete or add a single variable to the current model.